 Pasta cooking water

 The recipe you’re following might direct you to discard the water in which you cooked your pasta.
 But wait a minute.
 “The cooking water from pasta is a culinary gem,” says Retelny.
 “It contains the natural starch from the pasta—and depending on the type of pasta, it can contain vitamins and minerals too.
 This liquid can be immediately added to thicken and flavor pasta sauces.
 Or freeze it into ice cube trays and throw a cube into stocks or broths, soup, and chili, or gravies and sauces.”
-Don’t miss these 17 common cooking disasters and how you can fix them.

 They might seem like scraps you’re meant to compost, but mushroom stems and other tops and bottoms of veggies are a great base for DIY broth, which you can use as a base for almost any homemade soup.
 One strategy: Seal and store frozen scraps of food in the freezer until you have enough for a batch of broth.
 Check out the healthy food swaps that save you money.